lesylai/finalproject/README.md

 The new approach is probably hard to be generalized to other data visualziation as it requires direct link between visual features and the data agents.

 Furture Directions:
 For the purpose of visualizing color-cognition research, this new approach may have exciting applications that can make color research more accessible for public.
-For example, displaying what we learn from color science in physical space (see [Museum of Feelings] (https://www.themuseumoffeelings.com/))
+For example, displaying what we learn from color science in physical space (see [Museum of Feelings] (https://www.themuseumoffeelings.com/), [Colortopia, Disney Epcot](http://www.icflorida.com/news/entertainment/attractions/colortopia-presented-glidden-creates-interactive-e/npRrZ/))